dusrdev/CmdExecuter/README.md

 ## Usage

+1. Create a folder named "Resources".
-1. Create .txt files with all the commands you want in the order you want them in.
+2. Create .txt files with all the commands you want in the order you want them in.
     - Lines that are prefixed with **"\#"** will be ignored.
 Use this to disable commands or to write comments.
     - Empty lines will also be ignored.
     - you can create many of them, such as: **"WindowsRestore.txt"**, **"CloudSyncing.txt"** and so on...
-2. Place all of them in a folder together with **CmdExecuter.exe**.
+3. Place all of them in the "Resources" folder and run **CmdExecuter.exe**.
-3. The app will scan and read all commands in all files and categorize them by file name
+4. The app will scan and read all commands in all files and categorize them by file name
-4. then it will let you select which files you want to execute, and it will execute all the commands of the selected files by order
+5. then it will let you select which files you want to execute, and it will execute all the commands of the selected files by order
     - All commands are executed separately so commands like **"cd .."** will not be remembered, if you want to execute commands that should be linked, write them in the same line connected with **"&"** to chain them.
-5. and inform you of the result of every command execution, should you want to, it can produce a detailed report.
+6. and inform you of the result of every command execution, should you want to, it can produce a detailed report.

 ## Safety tips